-America, you made up over 1,100 new names in 2017, and we need to talk.
+America, you made up over 1,100 new names in the last year, and we need to talk.
 No, sit the fuck down, we really need to talk.
 This conglomeration of names, compiled by the U.S. Social Security Administration, and detailed by Quartz, contains every name given to five or more children.
 More than 1,100 names weren’t on the radar in 2016.
 Then, suddenly, in 2017, 20 sets of parents are naming their kid Kior, which as best I can figure is a biofuels company gone wrong.
 Are these the only people on the planet without Google?

 America, look.
 Cultural tributes or family names aside, these names are a window into the dark depths of your psyche.
 You named 91 kids after a Toyota model, then had to set them apart from the Toyota model by subbing -y with -eigh.
 And that’s how Kamreigh happened.
 Noctis — well, those 17 kids must be the result of either the D&D afterparty or a some dark elf roleplay gone wrong.
 There were 12 kids dubbed Ledgen.
 As in “Legend,” but misspelled.
 11 Miraclles.